2110521-2563-1-Software-Architecture/TBD/README.md

 | Delete book | `client.delete({ id: parseInt(id) }, function(error, book) {...}` | `request.delete("http://localhost:3000/books/delete/" + String(bookID),(err, res, body) => {...})` |
 | Watch | `client.watch({})` | - |

-# What are the main differences between REST API and gRPC?
+## 4. What are the main differences between REST API and gRPC?
+  First, obviously, both of them requires different payload format, JSON for REST API and PROCTOBUF for gRPC.
+Unlike JSON, PROCTOBUF has type and uniqe number.
+Second, since gRPC uses the newer HTTP/2 protocol and supports both synchronous and asynchronous processing, it is faster than REST whcih uses HTTP/1.1 protocal.
+Finally, REST API dominating a communication between client and server in a web development makes browers support it more than gRPC.

-# What is the benefits of introduceinterface in front of the gRPC and REST API of the book services.
+## 5. What is the benefits of introducing interface in front of the gRPC and REST API of the book services.
+  We can simply change the way functions work but it does not affect the client at all.

-# Based on the introduced interface, compare how to call the methods based on gRPC and REST API side-by-side.
+## 6. Based on the introduced interface, compare how to call the methods based on gRPC and REST API side-by-side.

 | Functions | gPRC | REST API |
 | :---: | :---: | :---: |